-Where an intermediate concourse level is provided that is within a vertical distance (maximum of 40 vertical feet) of the station entrance Sound Transit may consider moving the lobby functions and beginning the fare paid zone at either an above-grade or below-grade concourse level.
+To simplify wayfinding and security.
+Where an intermediate concourse level is provided that is within a vertical distance (maximum of 40 vertical feet) of the station entrance Sound Transit may consider locating some of the lobby functions at either an abovegrade or below-grade concourse level beyond the Fare Paid Zone.
+Ticketing and FPZ should be located at street level immediate to the station entry.